Non-strong ergodicity of canonical actions of the Thompson groups: Introduction

 In 1965, R. J. Thompson introduced the groups $F, T, V$ in his unpublished note and showed that they are finitely presented, and $T, V$ are simple.
 Since then, these groups have attracted considerable attention and have been investigated extensively.

 In 2017, U. Haagerup and K. K. Olesen showed that $T, V$ are not inner amenable (\cite{HaagerupOlesen}).
 This property, non-inner amenability, is closely related to the fullness of their group von Neumann algebras, which is a strong form of non-amenability.
-By a result of Effros (\cite{Effros}), if a discrete ICC group is not inner amenable, then its group von Neumann algebra does not have property $\Gamma$.
+By the result of Effros (\cite{Effros}), if a discrete ICC group is not inner amenable, then its group von Neumann algebra does not have property $\Gamma$.
 The absence of property $\Gamma$ is known to be equivalent to the fullness of a von Neumann algebra (\cite[Corollary 3.8]{Connes}).
 Thus, non-inner amenability of a group is a sufficient condition for fullness of its group von Neumann algebra, and hence the group von Neumann algebras $L(T), L(V)$ of $T, V$ are full.
 The result of Haagerup and Olesen is extended to the Higman--Thompson groups, one of the generalizations of the Thompson group, by E. Bashwinger and M. C. B. Zaremsky (\cite{BashwingerZaremsky}).
+Note that the Thompson group $F$ is shown to be inner amenable, and in addition, its group von Neumann algebra is a McDuff factor (see \cite{Jolissaint}).